fagg/nobsbatt/README.md

 - Fit my preferred colorscheme and font.
 - Didn't offer stupid features I didn't want.
 - Wasn't ugly with gross little bitmaps or eye-gouging colors.
-- Quite simply: just show me the AC status, battery percentange and estimated runtime (if applicable), stay in the corner near xclock and get out of the way.
+- Quite simply: just show me the AC status, battery percentage and estimated runtime (if applicable), stay in the corner near xclock and get out of the way.